hillary015/Mutant-FOXO1-Controls-an-Oncogenic-Network-via-Enhancer-Accessibility/Figure 4/4A_S4A. ATAC MA plots.md

-# 4A S4A ATAC MA Plots
+# 4A_S4A.
+ATAC MA Plots
-The following code was used to generate MA plots from ATAC-seq data.
+The following code is an example of the code used to generate MA plots from ATAC-seq data.

 ##Load libraries
 ```{r}